The UK’s airport liquid rules for 2026

 Do you still have to put liquids in plastic bags at UK airports in 2025?

-Of the biggest airports, this is only the case on some security lanes at Heathrow, Stansted and Manchester.
-Manchester Airport Group (which also owns Stansted) told us that it has the new scanners in place on most of its security lanes.
-However, passengers will still need to be prepared to take liquids out of hand luggage, as the new scanners are not yet in use across the whole airport.
+Of the biggest airports, this is only the case in some security lanes at Heathrow and Manchester.
+Manchester Airport Group told us that it has the new scanners in place on most of its security lanes.
+However, passengers will still need to be prepared to take liquids out of their hand luggage, as the new scanners are not yet in use across the whole airport.

 How many 100ml bottles can I take in hand luggage?